ohadsahar/lumigo-test-app-appforce/README.md

 Task management application - written in React with next.js.
 Tests were written in jest and cypress.

-This brunch uses AWS services.
+This branch uses AWS services.

 Use of the following services:
 API Gateway, DynamoDB, Lambda, IAM, CloudWatch